-Most transactions related to metals use London Metal Exchange (LME) prices.
-If metal prices were constant, the price paid by the Group for these raw materials would be passed on to the clients in the product price.
+the Group for these raw materials would be passed on to the clients in the product price.
 However, during the transformation of the raw materials into the product, fluctuations in metal prices result in differences between the price paid for the metal contained in the raw materials and the price received for the metal contained in the products sold to the client.
 A trading risk therefore exists concerning changes in the metal price between the time when the price of the raw material purchased is determined and the time when the selling price of the finished product is determined.

 The Group's policy is to hedge its trading risk as far as possible mainly using futures contracts.
-These derivatives are recognised as fair value hedges if they meet the criteria for hedge accounting.
+These derivatives are recognized as fair value hedges if they meet the criteria for hedge accounting.

 If they do not meet the criteria for hedge accounting set out in IAS 39, they are measured at fair value through profit or loss both at inception and subsequently.
-Changes in fair value are recognised through profit or loss under "Other financial income" or "Other financial expenses".
+Changes in fair value are recognized through profit or loss under "Other financial income" or "Other financial expenses".